History

 1921: The Tulsa Race Massacre

-The use of lynching, killing, and violence to “control” the Black population was on national display in the city of Tulsa, Oklahoma when a White Mob attacked innocent Black men, women, and children - killing hundreds and burning down almost an entire section of the city.
+The use of lynching and other forms of violence to seek to intimidate and control the Black population was on national display in the city of Tulsa, Oklahoma when a White Mob attacked innocent Black men, women, and children - killing hundreds and burning down almost an entire section of the city.
 This attack highlighted the success that Black communities were generating and the ongoing White reaction to Black economic prosperity.

 Read More